nerdyamigo/learntohack/XXE/readme.md

 ]>
 <configuration>&file;</configuration>
 ```

-### Sumary
+### Summary

 - DTD files can be external or internal to an XML file
 - ENTITYs exist within DTD files
 - ENTITYs can call local system files

-# Injection
+## Injection

 When data is passed in a `HTTP` request it opens the possibility of abuse from the user.
-In the case of a form wrappen in XML being sent to the server to be processed:
+In the case of a form wrapped in XML being sent to the server to be processed:

 - Intercept vulnerable request with a web proxy
 - Add injected ENTITY tag and `&xxe;` variable reference
 	- ensure the `&xxe;` reference is with data that will be returned and displayed
 - Release the intercept POST request

-# Out of band
+### Out of band

 While some attacks might be as easy as that there are times where it is not as easy and here we turn to those external .dtd files mentioned.
 DOCTYPES references to external .dtd files allow us to conduct this attack entirely `out-of-band`